mcellteam/mcell/libmcell/documentation/generated/subsystem.rst

 Component
 =========

-Instance of a component belonging to a molecule instance.
+Instance of a component type belonging to a molecule instance.
-A component instance may have its state set.
+A component instance must have its state set if there is at least one allowed state.
-It is also used to connect molecule instance in a complex instance.
+It is also used to connect molecule instance in a complex instance through bonds.

 Attributes:
 ***********
 * | **component_type**: ComponentType
+  | Reference to a component type.

 * | **state**: str = STATE_UNSET
+  | Specific state value of this component instance.

 * | **bond**: int = BOND_UNBOUND
+  | Specific bond for this component instance.
+  | It is either a numberical value such as in A(c!1),
+  | or one of special values BOND_UNBOUND in A(c),
+  | BOND_BOUND in A(c!+) or BOND_ANY in A(c!?).

 Methods: